HayathBashaA/EmpathyMap/README.md

 # EmpathyMap
-This document is the empathy map for personal expense tracker
+This document is the empathy map for personal expense tracker project